cedricbonhomme/cedricbonhomme.org/content/now.md

 Gardening and working more outside because it helps me clear my mind.

 Maybe getting rid of alcohol.
 I haven’t had a drop of alcohol for a couple of weeks now.
 I’m a moderate drinker, but I think I should just stop.
+Drinking alcohol feels so old-school nowadays.

 ## Work